renfis/daleq/README.md

 Introduction
 ------------

 Writing unit tests for SQL queries in a Java application stack is not easy.
-One of the challenges setting up the test data to run the query against.
+One of the challenges is setting up the test data to run the query against.

 To keep tests comprehensive and maintainable we have the following requirements for such data:

 * Data should be defined per test.
 We think it is not maintainable to have a single dump, which is used for all tests.
 Each test ensures that a certain aspect of the query is implemented correctly.
 We doubt that it is possible to set up a single dump which contains all possible test cases.
 We doubt even more that such a dump stays maintainable in the long run.
-* Data should be defined in the test.
+* Data should be defined close to the test.
+The closer the data is to the test, the more likely is, that it stays maintainable.
+The closest the data can be to test is actually in the test.
+Hence test data has to be set up in same language the test is written in.
+* Data setup should only describe the aspects that matter and therefore should be free of redundancy.
+Since relational database tables tend to contain a lot of repetitive data, setting up this data is poses a challenge if such tests should stay mantainable.

 Daleq is a DSL to define the content of a relational database in a concise and neat manner.